Big Mama Thornton: 1970s and 1980s: later career

-While at home the offers became fewer and smaller, things changed for good in 1972, when Thornton was asked to rejoin the American Folk Blues Festival tour.
-She thought of Europe as a good place for herself, and, with the lack of engagements in the United States, she agreed happily.
-The tour, beginning on March 2, took Thornton to Germany, France, Switzerland, Austria, Italy, the Netherlands, Denmark, Norway, Finland, and Sweden, where it ended on March 27 in Stockholm.
-With her on the bill were Eddie Boyd, Big Joe Williams, Robert Pete Williams, T- Bone Walker, Paul Lenart, Hartley Severns, Edward Taylor and Vinton Johnson.
+Thornton's work offers had become fewer and smaller, but things changed for good in 1972 when she was asked to rejoin the American Folk Blues Festival tour.
+She thought of Europe as a good place for herself and, with the lack of engagements in the United States, she agreed happily.
+The tour, beginning on March 2, 1972, took Thornton to Germany, France, Switzerland, Austria, Italy, the Netherlands, Denmark, Norway, Finland, and Sweden, where it ended on March 27 in Stockholm.
+With her on the bill were Eddie Boyd, Big Joe Williams, Robert Pete Williams, T-Bone Walker, Paul Lenart, Hartley Severns, Edward Taylor, and Vinton Johnson.
 As in 1965, they garnered recognition and respect from other musicians who wanted to see them.

 In the 1970s, the damage from years of heavy drinking began to visibly affect Thornton's health.
 She was in a serious auto accident but recovered to perform at the 1973 Newport Jazz Festival with Muddy Waters, B.B.
 King, Eddie "Cleanhead" Vinson, Clarence "Gatemouth" Brown, Arthur "Big Boy" Crudup, and Jay "Hootie" McShann.
 The Blues...
-A Real Summit Meeting, a recording of this performance was released by Buddha Records.
+A Real Summit Meeting, a recording of this performance, was released by Buddha Records.
 Thornton's last albums were Jail and Sassy Mama! for Vanguard Records in 1975.
 Jail captured her performances during mid-1970s concerts at two prisons in the northwestern United States.
 Other songs from this recording session were released in 2000 on Big Mama Swings (the third disc in The Complete Vanguard Recordings set).
-She was backed by a blues ensemble that featured sustained jams by George "Harmonica" Smith, and included guitarists Bee Houston and Steve Wachsman, pianist J. D. Nicholson, saxophonist Bill Potter, bassist Bruce Sieverson and drummer Todd Nelson.
-She toured extensively through the United States and Canada, played at the Juneteenth Blues Fest in Houston, sharing the bill with John Lee Hooker.
+She was backed by a blues ensemble that featured sustained jams by George "Harmonica" Smith and included guitarists Bee Houston and Steve Wachsman, pianist J. D. Nicholson, saxophonist Bill Potter, bassist Bruce Sieverson, and drummer Todd Nelson.
+She toured extensively throughout the United States and Canada, and played at the Juneteenth Blues Fest in Houston, sharing the bill with John Lee Hooker.

 She performed at the San Francisco Blues Festival in 1979 and the Newport Jazz Festival in 1980.
 Thornton also performed in the "Blues Is a Woman" concert that year, alongside Sippie Wallace, sporting a man's three-piece suit, straw hat, and gold watch.
 She sat at center stage and played pieces she wanted to play, which were not on the program.
 Thornton took part in the Tribal Stomp at Monterey Fairgrounds, the Third Annual Sacramento Blues Festival, and the Los Angeles Bicentennial Blues with B.B.
 King and Muddy Waters.
 She was a guest on an ABC-TV special hosted by actor Hal Holbrook and was joined by Aretha Franklin and toured through the club scene.
 She was also part of the award-winning PBS television special Three Generations of the blues with Sippie Wallace and Jeannie Cheatham.